pkivolowitz/asm_book/section_1/regs/ldr2.md

 In this chapter we examine the difference between loading the address of (a pointer to) a data label versus loading the data at the label.
-Both use the `ldr` instruction however, the assembler actually does some trickery behind the scenes to accomplish the loads.
+Both use the `ldr` instruction however, the assembler (on Linux) actually does some trickery behind the scenes to accomplish the loads.

+Note - this chapter describes `ldr` from the perspective of Linux.
+For a brief discussion of how Apple Mac OS uses `ldr`, please [see here](#apple-silicon).

 ## Length of Instructions